J0eychnpulpey/wiseMMDC-Final/README.md

 - Modern landing page with hero section featuring the project image
 - Introduces the expense comparison tool with call-to-action buttons
 - Blog section with three article cards showcasing student finance topics
-  - **Note:** Article cards display titles and descriptions only (no full articles)
+  - **⚠️ WARNING:** Article cards display titles and descriptions only (no full articles)
+  - **Note:** Full blog articles are NOT included in this website
-  - Created for demonstration purposes as part of the course requirements
+  - Created for demonstration purposes to meet course criteria and requirements
+  - Only the core functionality (calculator) is fully implemented
 - Fully responsive design using Bootstrap grid system

 ### 📊 Interactive Expense Calculator